 The C'ultiva JH-85 jigheads with either a Pinworm or a Ring Kick Tail Worm cast extremely well and can be worked more slowly than a spoon.
 If the bottom is relatively smooth, they can be hopped across the bottom to mimic a sculpin or fleeing crayfish.

 The firm midsection does more than just allow you to cast heavier lures.
 It also allows you to land heavier fish.
-I wish I could show you a photo of the last fish I caught with the Shimano Trout One NS S53UL.
+I wish I could show you a photo of a recent fish I caught with the Shimano Trout One NS S53UL.
 It barely fit in my Nomad Mid Length net.
-Based on the length of the net opening, I know it was over 20 inches.
+Based on the length of the net opening, I know it was over 20 inches, possibly over 22.
 Unfortunately, before I could reach for my camera, with one mighty flip it was back out of the net.
 I like barbless lures because they often come out by themselves when a fish is in the net.
 When this particular fish flipped out of the net, it left the lure behind, so there was no getting it back.
 Long story short, the Shimano Trout One NS is capable of landing very nice fish.

-fishermen.
-I think the Shimano Trout One NS S53UL would be an excellent
+I think the Shimano Trout One NS S53UL would be an excellent choice for

-choice for his business.
-Clients will recognize that it is a nicer,
+his business.
+Clients will recognize that it is a nicer, higher quality

 The grips are good quality cork.
-The reel seat is Shimano's CI4+ material, which is a light weight, rigid carbon composite (the same material that is used for much of the Cardiff CI4+ C2000HGS spinning reel.
+The reel seat is Shimano's CI4+ material, which is a light weight, rigid carbon composite.

-All in all, the Shimano Trout One series are excellent rods.
-If you are looking for a JDM spinning rod (or baitcaster) in the $200 range, I think you would have a hard time finding nicer rods.
+I think the Shimano Trout One NS S53UL is an excellent rod.
+It is not as fancy as the Tenryu, but if you are looking for a high quality JDM spinning rod in the $200 range, I think you would have a hard time a finding better one.

 The hooks are sharp.